Anand Pal Singh

 Anand Pal Singh (31 May 1975 – 24 June 2017) was an Indian gangster mainly active in the cities of Rajasthan.
 He was a most-wanted gangster with a reward of ₹10 lakh on his head.
 He was accused of multiple murders as well as extortion.

 His alleged encounter resulted in protests across Rajasthan.
-His community, family, and lawyers alleged that he wanted to surrender, but the police either killed him after his surrender or forced an encounter instead of letting him surrender, resulting in protest by demanding CBI investigation.
+His community, family, and lawyers alleged says that he wanted to surrender, but he started firing from AK47 police at the time of surrender so in self defence police fired on police which lead to an encounter,His family demands CBI investigation.

 Early life

-Singh was born in Sanvrad in Rajasthan in a Rajput family to father Hukam Singh Chouhan and mother Nirmal Kanwar.
+Singh was born in Sanvrad in Rajasthan in a Ravana Rajput family to father Hukam Singh Chouhan and mother Nirmal Kanwar.

 After his marriage he earned a Bachelor of Education (BEd) degree and started a cement business.

 Career

 After Anandpal got married in 1992 he wanted to become a government servant and later started his cement agency business and a milk dairy.

+Later, he became a gangster.
+He was influenced by Dawood Ibrahim.